PitPik/tinyDatePicker/README.md

     picker: {}, // reference to instance of datePicker
     sundayBased: true, // renders weeks starting with Monday or Sunday
     renderWeekNo: false, // enables / disables rendering of week numbers
+    renderDaysOfWeek: true, // depends also on template.start. {{days}} has to be returned as well
     equalHight: false, // renders extra days in next month to keep heights (row count) of all months the same
     useCache: true, // month that has been rendered will be cached on never be calculated again (also events)
     months: ['Jan', ...], // array of strings of all months in a year